|

 interest and principal and the remaining balance after

+each payment is made.
 Amortization Term (period) - The

 amount of time it takes to pay off the loan.
 The